 Should you need to enrich that data, here are a few sources you can use :

-Any of these solutions will allow you to upload a CSV of companies domain to return the required segmentation information to segment further!
+Any of these solutions will allow you to upload a CSV of the company's domain to return the required segmentation information to segment further!

 Importing accounts on LinkedIn to find the right decision-makers